chadgeary/cloudworkstation/README.md

 **instance_key**

-- a public SSH key for SSH access to instances via user `ubuntu`
+- a public SSH key for SSH access to instances via user `ubuntu`.

 **instance_vol_size**

-- the volume/filesystem size of the zookeeper and node instances, in GiB.
+- the volume/filesystem size of the workstation disk, in GiB.

 # Deploy
 ```